CSTwist/Sombito-Sabandal_CMSC124_Submission/README.md

 [Sherwin Paul Sabandal, Chakinzo Sombito]

 ## Language Overview
-CoA is an imperative, procedural programming language.
+The CoA programming is a programming language built for simplicity.
+It is influenced by the C programming language.
+As such, there are some similarities in syntax with C. However, it has several functionalities that are different from C. In particular, CoA is dynamic and strongly typed in contrast to C which is static and weakly typed.
+Another difference is CoA’s introduction of the Aray structured data type.

 ## Keywords
-lagay — declare a mutable variable (like var)

-peg — declare an immutable variable (your “fixed peg”; like val)

-kung — conditional (if)

-kundi — else branch

-habang — loop while condition is true

-para — C-style for loop (init; cond; step)

-ganap — function declaration

-balik — return from a function (optionally with value)

-yass — boolean literal true

-noh — boolean literal false

-wala — null literal

-chika — built-in print/log to output values
+lagay	                declare a mutable variable peg	                    declare an immutable variable enum	                Enumeration kung	                conditional (if) kungdi	                conditional (else if) kundi	                else branch baylo	                Switch.
+Executes one block of code among many options based on an expression’s value kaso	                Defines a branch in a switch(baylo) statement. habang	                loop while condition is true para	                C-style for loop (init; cond; step) padayon	                Skips the rest of the loop body and moves to the next iteration. guba	                break; Exits loops and the switch statement ganap	                function declaration balik	                return from a function (optionally with value) kadto	                Jumps to a labeled statement in the same function void	                Specifies that a function returns no value or that a pointer has no specific type. yass(true), noh(false)	Boolean Literals wala	                Null Literal chika	                built-in print/log to output values

 ## Operators
 Arithmetic: + - * / %
-Comparison: < <= > >= == !=
+Relational: < <= > >= == !=
 Logical (symbolic): ! && ||
 Logical (word aliases):

-hindi (prefix) → logical NOT (e.g., hindi x)

-tsaka (infix) → logical AND (e.g., a tsaka b)

-or (infix) → logical OR (e.g., a or b)
+    hindi (prefix) → logical NOT (e.g., hindi x) tsaka (infix) → logical AND (e.g., a tsaka b) or (infix) → logical OR (e.g., a or b)
-Assignment: = (plus optional += -= *= /= %=)
+Assignment: = += -= *= /= %=
-Concatenate (optional): ++ for strings (e.g., "hi" ++ name)

-Assignment: =

-Delimiters: ( ) { } , ; .
+Increment: ++
+Decrement: --
+Bitwise: & ` ^ ~ << >>
+Conditional Ternary: ?:
+Special: sizeof, ., ->, &, *
+Comma: ,

 ## Literals
-Numbers: integers (42) and decimals (3.14, .5).
+Numbers: integers (42), float (3.14, .5, 0.3333333), and double (3.14159265358979323, .14159265358979323).

 Strings: enclosed in double quotes "hello".
 Supports escape sequences \", \\, \n, \t, \r.

+Characters: enclosed in single quotes 'c'.

-Booleans: true, false.
+Booleans: yass, noh.

-Null: null.
+Null: wala.

 ## Identifiers

-Can contain letters, digits, and underscores (_).
+1) Can contain letters, digits, and underscores (_).

-Must not start with a digit.
+2) Must not start with a digit.
+3) Must start with OA.

-Case-sensitive (myVar and myvar are different identifiers)
+4) Case-sensitive (OAmyVar and OAmyvar are different identifiers)

 ## Comments

-Single-line: // until the end of the line.
+1) Single-line: // until the end of the line.

-Block: /* ... */, may span multiple lines.
+2) Block: /* ... */, may span multiple lines.

-Nested block comments are not supported.
+3) Nested block comments are not supported.

 ## Syntax Style
-Whitespace is not significant except to separate tokens.
+1) Whitespace is not significant except to separate tokens.

-Statements are terminated by a semicolon (;).
+2) Statements are terminated by a semicolon (;).

-Blocks are enclosed in braces { ... }.
+3) Blocks are enclosed in braces { ... }.

-Parentheses () are used for grouping expressions and control flow conditions.
+4) Parentheses () are used for grouping expressions and control flow conditions.

 ## Sample Code
 ```